devopsgroup-io/catapult/README.md

 Monitoring | New Relic Application Performance Monitoring (APM), Browser, Server, and \**Synthetics | Performance and Infrastructure Monitoring | Free
 **Total** | | | &dagger;$45+

 &dagger; Only one platform (Red Hat or Windows) is required to have a full-featured infrastructure.
-Generally speaking, the industry standard Red Hat platform will be used.
+Generally speaking, the industry-standard Red Hat platform will be used.

 \* Depending on load, resources may need to be increased, starting at an additional [$5 per month per server](https://www.digitalocean.com/pricing/).